-The main idea behind a business plan is to convince the intended recipients of such business plan.
-People you need to convince include investors and lenders, family and friends and anyone with capital to invest in the project or business.
+The main idea behind a business plan is to convince the intended recipients of such a business plan.
+People you need to convince include investors and lenders, family and friends, and anyone with capital to invest in the project or business.

-Most business plans fail to make much impression on potential investors as their shortcomings tend to be obvious even in a two-page executive summary, largely because they are written before enough real work has been done to create a solid foundation.
+Most business plans fail to make much impression on potential investors.
+This is because their shortcomings tend to be obvious even in a two-page executive summary.
+Largely, this is because they are written before enough real work has been done to create a solid foundation.

 5 key ingredients of a good business plan